michalekb11/CoT-In-Multimodal-Transformers/README.md

 * Additionally, providing the text model with corresponding image captions results in very little performance gain.
 Figure captions are like a really bad dimension reduction technique for images.
 Lots of information is lost!
 * Finally, small models (~1B parameters) struggle to produce effective CoT reasoning at all.
 The authors of this paper attempt to show that they can elicit reliable and effective CoT reasoning in small models, even in a multimodal setting.

-### A two-stage approach to effective multimodal CoT prompting
+### Proposed solution
-The authors propose the breakdown of CoT into two steps:
+The authors propose the following two actions to make multimodal CoT reasoning effective in answering multiple choice questions.
+1. Encode vision features directly into the input context rather than using figure captions.
+2. Separate the CoT into 2 steps:
-   1. **Rationale Generation (QCM --> R):** Encode text and image, fuse features (gated fusion mechanism), generate rationale
+    - **Rationale Generation (QCM --> R):** Encode text and image, fuse features (gated fusion mechanism), generate rationale
-   2. **Answer Inference (QCMR --> A):** Encode text + rationale from stage 1, fuse with image (gated fusion mechanism), predict answer
+    - **Answer Inference (QCMR --> A):** Encode text + rationale and image, fuse features (gated fusion mechanism), predict answer

 <div align="center">
   <img width="1160" alt="Screenshot 2023-10-25 at 3 03 31 PM" src="https://github.com/michalekb11/CoT-In-Multimodal-Transformers/assets/109704770/6e076fff-9e56-4360-80f9-bdac226c4897">
 </div>

-## Model architecture
-### Encoding vision features
+# Encoding raw vision features prevents hallucination of rationale, boosting accuracy
+### Model architecture
 To enable multimodal CoT reasoning, the authors ***incorporate visual features directly*** into the context rather than using text summarizations such as image captions.
-This is accomplished via a vision feature extractor (DETR).

-### Text encoder and decoder
-Both the rationale generation and the answer inference use the same T5 transformer architecture (developed by Google researchers).
+This is accomplished via a vision feature extractor (DETR) that generates embeddings for each patch in the image.
+These features are then fused with the text embeddings gathered from the T5 architecture (developed by Google researchers).
+Similarly, the T5 decoder is used to generate the desired output Y.

 ### Formal algorithm and architecture visual
 <div align="center">